SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - DMX input on RJ45 connectors (ANSI E1.27-2).

-- Test output sequences via EMU software, eliminating the need for external data sources.
+- Test output sequences via EMU software eliminating the need for external data sources.

 - Backward compatible with the API for USB to SPI control.

-USB mode
+USB Mode

 Priority: High – Data from the USB will take priority over DMX and Playback data.

-In USB mode, the DIN PIXIE is connected to a computer via the USB Type-B port.
-Users can configure and manage the device using ENTTEC's EMU software.
 USB mode is useful for recording standalone shows or sending test data during installation and lighting design.
-In USB Mode, the DIN PIXIE unlocks its full potential, offering 4U pixel control.
+In USB Mode, DIN PIXEL unlocks its full potential, offering 4U pixel control.

-DMX mode
+DMX Mode

-Priority: Medium — Incoming data from the DMX ports will take priority over Playback data.
+Priority: Medium – Incoming Data from the DMX ports will take priority over Playback data.
 DMX data will be overridden by USB data.

-| Personality | Output 1 | Output 2 | Total pixel control |
+| Personality | OUTPUT 1 | OUTPUT 2 | Total pixel control |

 |---|---|---|---|